zerogpm/fsm/README.md

 - `processWithOutput()`
 - `accepts()`

-I have encountered cases where I need to return a number but instead return a string, which is not what I want.
-The output is not flexible enough for me to return a specific type, so processWithOutput() is meant for that.
+I have encountered cases where I need to return a number, but instead, a string is returned—which is not what I want.
+When creating a config, you need to specify a return type, such as "number" or "string".
+However, the output isn't flexible enough for me to return a specific type.
+That’s where processWithOutput() comes in it is meant to handle that.

 The class is sometimes hard to test, so I designed it to provide a simple acceptance check without duplicating the core processing.
 In a usual approach, you need to initialize a class and test it, then a second time, the actual process will run, causing duplication.
 This is a trade-off for handling very large inputs during testing.

 Another trade-off is that valid states/symbols can't always be known at compile time, which is why I value validation failures before compile errors.
 The generic approach adds flexibility but requires more type handling.
 It's a balance that led me to create interfaces and validation helpers.

 I also chose to use Set objects for states, alphabet, and final states, which ensures uniqueness, provides O(1) lookups, and makes the code more readable than arrays with manual duplicate checking.

 ## How to use it